egorrazzhivin/text-prediction-using-neural-network/README.md

-SEP 2022
+sep 2022
-This is a neural network that generates different sentences.
+this is a neural network that generates different sentences.